 - Motilin produced by M-cells in the upper small intestine

 Within the duodenum, accessory digestive organs such as the liver and the pancreas release digestive secretions.
-The liver is the largest internal organ and the largest gland in the human body.
+The liver is the largest internal organ and gland in the human body.
 It has numerous functions, but as an accessory organ of the digestive system, it produces bile which emulsifies fats and various lipids for optimal digestion.
 Bile produced in the liver is stored in the gallbladder.
 The gallbladder contracts to release bile into the duodenum when fat-containing food is present.

 The unabsorbed and undigested food material progresses to the large intestine.
 At this point, it is called feces.
-The large intestine is about 6 feet long and starts with the cecum, ascending colon, transverse colon, descending colon, and sigmoid colon.
+The large intestine is about six feet long and comprises the cecum, ascending colon, transverse colon, descending colon, and sigmoid colon.
 The large intestine absorbs water and electrolytes.
-Also, due to the trillions of microbes that live in the large intestine, these organisms can break down the undigested food material.
+Also, due to the trillions of microbes that live in the large intestine, these organisms can break down undigested food material.
 In addition, nutrients such as vitamin K are produced and absorbed in the large intestine.
 The peristaltic movement of the large intestine moves the feces into the rectum.
-In the rectum, stretch receptors signal for the defecation process to start, which includes a reflexive relaxation of internal anal sphincter smooth muscle and conscious relaxation of the external anal sphincter skeletal muscle.
+In the rectum, stretch receptors signal for the defecation process to start, which includes a reflexive relaxation of the internal anal sphincter smooth muscle and conscious relaxation of the external anal sphincter skeletal muscle.

 Further along the gastrointestinal tract, gastritis involves inflammation of the stomach.
 This condition can vary, depending on the duration of symptoms.
 Gastritis may have an acute onset caused by NSAIDs or mucosal ischemia.
 Chronic causes of gastritis are typically due to Helicobacter pylori or autoimmune disease.
-One such cause of autoimmune disease is pernicious anemia, a condition preventing the proper formation of intrinsic factor to vitamin B12, a nutrient vital in physiologic processes such as DNA/RNA synthesis and hematopoiesis, and neurologic function.
+One such cause of autoimmune disease is pernicious anemia, a condition preventing either the proper formation of intrinsic factor or its binding to vitamin B12, a nutrient vital in physiologic processes such as DNA and RNA synthesis, hematopoiesis, and neurologic function.
 Vitamin B12 deficiency can also be attributed to a lack of dietary intake, as the nutrient must be acquired through animal products or supplemented food sources.

 Palpation of the abdomen starts at the right upper quadrant to outline the size of the liver and detect signs of tenderness.
 The left upper quadrant, periumbilical, left, and right lower quadrants are subsequently palpated to identify any unusual masses or signs of discomfort.
 The liver and spleen are solid organs that, when percussed, elicit a dull sound.
-Percussing the abdomen in the areas overlying these organs serves the purpose of assessing the size of the liver and spleen, in addition to determining whether tenderness is present.
+Percussing the abdomen in the areas overlying these organs serves the purpose of assessing the size of the liver and spleen and determining whether tenderness is present.
 Percussion of the abdomen can also identify any abnormal gas collection or ascites.
 The principle behind this technique is to compare the sounds elicited over a particular area with the normal, expected findings.